 The Argentinian government has yet to introduce any regulation around Open Banking, however industry players in the market have taken steps to build standards for the country.

 Open Banking Argentina, a nongovernment body, has developed open banking standards with the aim of creating an interactive and innovative financial ecosystem in the country.

 In 2019, The Central Bank of Brazil (BACEN) published an Open Banking directive which outlined the objectives, scope and strategy for implementation of Open Banking in the country.

-The regulation was initially launched in early 2020 and will be rolled out over four phases.
-Banks are expected to implement Open Banking by November 2020 and be fully operational by October 2021.
-All the major financial institutions are mandated to adopt the regulation within the phased timeline.
+The regulation was initially launched in early 2020 and is expected to be rolled out over four phases.
+Banks are forecasted to implement Open Banking by November 2020 and be fully operational by October 2021 with all major financial institutions mandated to adopt the regulation within the phased timeline.